Measuring deviations from spherical symmetry: Finite sample properties

 \textbf{Model 1:} $Y$ has a $3$-dimensional Gaussian distribution with mean vector $\mu = (1,0,2)^{\top}$ and covariance matrix

-The deviation $\mathcal M^2$ was calculated numerically as $\mathcal M^2 \approx 0.95$ , using a using a larger sample size $2500$ and averaged over $200000$ times of repeated simulation.
+Since it is difficult to obtain the analytical solution of $\mathcal M^2$, we calculate the deviation $\mathcal M^2$ numerically.
+We obtain $\mathcal M^2 \approx 0.95$, using a larger sample size $2500$ and averaged over $20000$ times of repeated simulation.
 For the selection of the smoothing parameters via \eqref{eq:SE}, we use

 \textbf{Model 2:} $Y$ has a $5$-dimensional Gaussian distribution with mean vector $\mu = (1, 0,0, -2 ,0)^{\top}$ and covariance matrix

 The deviation $\mathcal M^2$ was calculated numerically as $\mathcal M^2 \approx 1.97$.
 For the selection of the smoothing parameters via \eqref{eq:SE}, we use